Preface

 tree -a --dirsfirst --charset nwildner

-You can see the full README.md
+You can see the full README.md in java-gradle/README.md.

 We could simply leave the template as it is, but wouldn’t it be great if the user could set the group ID and version for the project at creation time?
 That would mean parameterizing the group and version in the build file.
 Not a problem: we can add a post-install script.